thomascgray/fantasy-content-generator/README.md

 - Zero dependencies
 - Interesting, flavoursome content, designed for roleplaying and quick inspiration for DMs
 - Can be used in both Node & browser
-- Optional seeding for random content
+- Optional seeding for deterministic generation
 - Ties-in to D&D 5E mechanics (weapon stats, magic effects, etc.)

 ---